 AMA Richmond – Robert R. Barber Endowment Fund for Scholarship & Training

-AMA Richmond (RVA) will be awarding two scholarships in 2020: a first place award of $3,500, along with a free AMA RVA annual membership, and a second place award of $2,000, and a third place award of $1,000 on behalf of the Robert R. Barber Endowment Fund for Scholarship and Training.
+AMA Richmond (RVA) has awarded two scholarships in 2020: a first place award of $3,500, along with a free AMA RVA annual membership, and a second place award of $2,000, and a third place award of $1,000 on behalf of the Robert R. Barber Endowment Fund for Scholarship and Training.
 Future scholarship amounts will be determined annually.